WaleedZriqui/Mastering-JavaScript-in-20-days/Day9.md

 ### Promises review:
 The promise object give us this amazing feature, that means if we get an error back - not the actual response object we want.
-It's not even gonna auto trigger any of your functions in `onfulfilled`, it's gonna trigger any functions that you stored in `onRejection`.
+It's not even gonna auto trigger any of your functions in `onFulfilment`, it's gonna trigger any functions that you stored in `onRejection`.

 how do we get functions in `onRejection`? there's two ways: